peytoncordero/DRI25/command-line.md

 /home/user/data
 ```

-Check where you are located using pwd.
-If you are not in that working directory, use the necessary commands to access that location.
+Check where you are located using `pwd`.
+Use the necessary commands to access that path.

-Now that you are there, use ls to ask the list and find what our data set is.
+Now that you are there, use `ls` to find what our data set is.
 You should see a file named nypl_items.csv

-Our data set is a list of public domain items from the New York Public Library.
-It's in .csv format, which is a plain text spreadsheet format.
-CSV stands for "comma-separated values," and each field in the spreadsheet is separated with a comma.
+Our data set is a list of public domain items from the New York Public Library in .csv format, which is a plain text spreadsheet.
+CVS stands for 'comma-separated values' because each field in the spreadsheet is separated with a comma.
 It's all still plain text, though, so we can manipulate the data using the command line.

 ## Exploring the text file

-We said this data is a large amount of text.
-Let’s make some simple tests to see the length.
+We said it is a large data set.
+Let’s make some simple tests to observe the length.

-First, try using the cat command to look at the data.
+First, try using the `cat` command to look at the data.

 ```console
 $ cat nypl_items.csv
 ```

-What do you think in comparison to our earlier practice with the cat command?
-Now you might find the text being printed out goes by too fast to get any sense of it!
-If the output is taking too long, you can click control + C [h]on your keyboard to cancel it.
+What do you think of this outcome in comparison to our earlier practice with the `cat` command?
+You might find the text being printed out goes by too fast to get any sense of the content!

 **How long is that file anyway?**